Anzelah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change owner and group from symbolic link
+change file only owned by guillaume